ebaauw/homebridge-hue/README.md

 ### Troubleshooting

-#### Run homebridge-hue Solo
+#### Run Homebridge Hue Solo
-If you run into Homebridge startup issues, please run a separate instance of Homebridge with only the homebridge-hue plugin enabled in `config.json`.
-This way, you can determine whether the issue is related to the homebridge-hue plugin itself, or to the interaction of multiple Homebridge plugins in your setup.
+If you run into Homebridge startup issues, please run a separate instance of Homebridge with only the Homebridge Hue (and Homebridge Config UI X) enabled in `config.json`.
+This way, you can determine whether the issue is related to Homebridge Hue itself, or to the interaction of multiple Homebridge plugins in your setup.
 You can start this separate instance of Homebridge on a different system, as a different user, or from a different user directory (specified by the `-U` flag).
 Make sure to use a different Homebridge `name`, `username`, and (if running on the same system) `port` in the `config.json` for each instance.

 #### Debug Log File
-The homebridge-hue plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
-When Homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the bridge / gateway, for each state change it detects while polling the bridge / gateway, and for each push notification it receives from the deCONZ gateway.
+Homebridge Hue outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
+When Homebridge is started with `-D`, Homebridge Hue outputs a debug message for each request it makes to the bridge / gateway, for each state change it detects while polling the bridge / gateway, and for each push notification it receives from the deCONZ gateway.
 Additionally, it issues a debug message for each bridge / gateway resource it detects.

 To capture these messages into a log file do the following: